Finland to deploy coronavirus-sniffing dogs at Helsinki Airport

 Changes in health can affect the way people smell, researchers say.
 Dogs have long been valued for their ability to sniff for drugs and bombs, and have also proved able to detect cancers, infections and other health problems.

-Researchers at the University of Helsinki this year found promising indications that dogs can spot the virus.
+Researchers at the University of Helsinki this year found promising indications that dogs can detect the virus.
 Scientists say only large-scale trials, such as the one to begin Wednesday, can demonstrate just how effective the method will be in practice.

 As in Dubai, the dogs to be deployed in Helsinki will sniff sweat samples and will not come into contact with travelers.
 People who agree to the test will swab their own necks to produce a sample, to submit through an opening in a wall, said Hielm-Björkman.